KDE/digikam-doc/export_tools/media_wiki.rst

     The MediaWiki Export Information Settings

-During uploading the files, you can also apply some operations listed in **Options** view.
+During uploading of the files, you can also apply some operations listed in the **Options** view.
 If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to MediaWiki.
 The values will be read from the **Maximum Size** and **JPEG quality** settings, which can be used to adjust the compression and maximum height.
-The width calculation will be done so as to have the aspect ratio conserved.
-You can also drop **metadata** and GPS **coordinates** information from the files.
+The width calculation will be done so as to maintain the aspect ratio.
+You can also remove **metadata** and GPS **coordinates** information from the files.

 .. figure:: images/export_media_wiki_options.webp
     :alt: